input-output-hk/mithril/docs/website/blog/2026-03-16-new-protocol-parameters-mainnet.md

 ---
-title: New SNARK-friendly protocol parameters applied to mainnet
+title: Mainnet protocol parameters updated to support SNARK verification
 authors:
   - name: Mithril Team
 tags: [protocol, mainnet, spo, parameters]
 ---

-### New SNARK-friendly protocol parameters applied to mainnet
+### Optimizing Mithril protocol parameters for SNARK-based verification

-New Mithril protocol parameters have been applied to the `release-mainnet` network at epoch `619`.
-These updated values are **SNARK-friendly**, meaning they are optimized for the Halo2 proof system that will be used in upcoming SNARK-based certificate verification.
+New Mithril protocol parameters were applied to the `release-mainnet` network at epoch `619`.
+These updated values are **SNARK-friendly**, meaning they are optimized for the Halo2 proof system used in upcoming SNARK-based certificate verification.

 #### Why the change?

-The previous `k` parameter value (`2422`) was not SNARK-friendly: it required twice the number of constraints in the Halo2 circuit.
-A new set of parameters has been computed and validated by cryptographers and researchers to reduce this overhead while maintaining equivalent security guarantees.
+This update is essential for the upcoming use of SNARK-based certificate verification in Mithril.
+The previous `k` parameter value (`2422`) required twice the number of constraints in the Halo2 circuit, increasing the cost of proof generation.
+To address this, the team of researchers and cryptographers computed and validated a new set of parameters to reduce this overhead while maintaining equivalent security guarantees.

 #### Parameter changes